 Tern GSD S10: Best electric cargo bike

-It’s a bike that’s shorter than many cargo bikes, which makes it easier to transport and gives it more balance.
-The Bosch motor and batteries are set under the rack, offering yet more assistance when it comes to balancing with a significantly lower centre of gravity.
+It’s a bike that’s shorter than many cargo bikes, which makes it easier to transport and navigate tight places.
+The Bosch mid motor and (optional 2nd) batteries which are set under the rack, offering a lower center of gravity and therfore enhance its ride performance.

-It can reach a maximum speed of 20mph (the maximum legally allowed for a cargo bike) and comes complete with a huge 10 different gears and four different levels of pedal assist.
+It can reach a maximum speed of 25km/h (the maximum speed legally allowed for a Pedelec in the EU) and offers a 10spd derailleur system and four different levels of pedal assist.
 For longer distances, it’s possible to upgrade to a double battery system.
-Importantly, there’s also a walk assist mode if for any reason the bike breaks down.
+Importantly, there’s also a walk assist mode if the bike has to be pushed up a slope.

-The GSS weighs 27kg; heavier than a standard bike but a reasonable amount considering its purpose and abilities.
+The GSD weighs 27kg; a bit more than a standard city e-bike (average 23-25kg) but a reasonable amount considering its purpose and abilities.